vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/Euler.md

 When working with rotations about the X, Y, and Z axes you may find it more convenient to use Euler angles instead of [AngleAxis](AngleAxis.md).

-When setting Transform's [eulerAngles](https://docs.unity3d.com/ScriptReference/Transform-eulerAngles.html) and [localEulerAngles](https://docs.unity3d.com/ScriptReference/Transform-localEulerAngles.html) properties they are both using this function to assign to the internal Quaternion:
+Setting Transform's [eulerAngles](https://docs.unity3d.com/ScriptReference/Transform-eulerAngles.html) and [localEulerAngles](https://docs.unity3d.com/ScriptReference/Transform-localEulerAngles.html) properties uses this function to assign to the internal Quaternion:

 <<Code/Info/Quaternions/EulerAngles.html>>